 Limoux likes to party in a most unselfconscious way and for its own pleasure rather than out of any sense of obligation to entertain the tourists (however everyone’s welcome to join the fun and most events are free of charge).
 A very musical town, there are concerts and dances on a regular basis as well as markets, fireworks and fetes throughout the year, however Limoux is perhaps best known for its winter festival, the ‘Carnaval de Limoux’, which is one of the oldest and the longest in France running from January through to March.

-Limoux is also an excellent base for discovering the history of the region and is ideally placed for exploring the coast, the mountains and some of the finest walking and cycling country in France.
+Limoux is also an excellent base for discovering the history of the region and is ideally placed for exploring the coast, the mountains, the Cathar castles and some of the finest walking and cycling country in France.